TomDDG/ZXPicoMD/Code/README.md

 The Raspberry Pico only has 256kB of memory which is actually a lot for a microcontroller.
 However when adding things like Z80 conversion fo 128kB snapshots it quickly gets used up as you need to store the uncompressed 128kB Spectrum memory and also have room for the Microdrive cartridge to write to.
 As such I make use of the SD Card for memory buffers, a bit like to good old disk cache.
 This is slow but still good enough to complete the tasks in seconds.

 For the ZX PicoMD I use a small shared memory area, defined globally using `uint8_t mem_buffer[MEMSIZE];` for transfering data between the cores.
 I also use dynamic memory allocation within the menu system for some the conversion utilities and file sorts.
-Example set-up is:
+An example set-up from the Z80 conversion routine:

 ````
 if ((main48k = (uint8_t*)malloc(49152 * sizeof(uint8_t))) == NULL) { // cannot create space for copy of main memory